johanlantz/curly/README.md

 LOCAL_C_INCLUDES + PATH_TO_CURLY/
 LOCAL_SHARED_LIBRARIES += curly-prebuilt
 ```

+###Windows
-Simply add curly.h and curly.c to your existing project and use the simple api in curly.h instead of the native curl api.
+The simplest approach is to just add curly.h and curly.c to your existing project and then poijt Visual Studio to your prebuilt curl and openssl libs (they are also provided in the third-party folder here).

 ###Unit tests
 Unit tests using Google Test are provided as well as a pre-made solution for Visual Studio.